wp-plugins/user-role-editor/trunk/readme.txt

 == Changelog ==
+= 3.7.1 =
+* 25.06.2012
+* Bug fix for "Fatal error: Call to a member function get_role() on a non-object in .../wp-content/plugins/user-role-editor/user-role-editor.php on line 185"

 = 3.7 =
 * 23.06.2012
 * 'Select All', 'Unselect All', 'Inverse' buttons were added to the from for more convenient capabilities management while role editing.